MapQuest/avecado/docs/index.md

 Avecado embeds [mapnik-vector-tile](https://github.com/mapbox/mapnik-vector-tile)
 as a subrepository.
 Its version needs to match with Mapnik's.
 If building on a system with an older or newer Mapnik, an older or newer version of mapnik-vector-tile should be used.
-This is complicated, but should stabalize when Mapnik 3 is released.
+The version of Mapnik used when testing this version of Avecado was `87e9c64f`.
+This is complicated, but should stabilize when Mapnik 3 is released.

 ## Components ##